Rationale

 -

-Human-friendly data encoding (Piq)
+Human-friendly data format (Piq)

 A language that allows humans to conveniently read, write and edit structured data in text format.